 11. Toothache Plant

 The next time someone quotes the famous line “what’s in a name?”, simply give them the name of the toothache plant.
 This plant is scientifically known as acmella oleracea and it is also called sechuan buttons, buzz buttons, electric daisy, etc. in different parts of the world.
 It is evident enough what this plant does in terms of medicinal uses.
 Toothache plant contains a special kind of fatty acid called the spilanthol, which has been proven to possess anti-toothache qualities.
 Even though almost all parts of the plant are used, the flowers especially are chewed on to get relief from toothache and gum problems.
-It creates a numbing effect, thus, helping in relief from toothache (26, 27).
+It creates a numbing effect, thus, helping in relief from a toothache (26, 27).

 12. Cayenne Pepper

 Cayenne pepper or simply the red pepper is a common sight in several households.
 It is spicy in taste and owes this taste to a special chemical called the capsaicin, which has proven pain relieving characteristics.
 Use of plants with capsaicin for various remedies have been a prevailing folk remedy and is also used widely for toothaches.
 It is either used directly on the tooth or mixed with water to form a paste and then applied.
 Measure equal amounts of cayenne powder and ginger and mix them in apple cider vinegar to create a sort of paste.
-Use this paste on the affected region for some relief from the toothache (28).
+Use this paste on the affected region for some relief from a toothache (28).

 13. Baking Soda

 There are a lot of misconceptions regarding oral hygiene during the months of pregnancy.
 And most of the times, the doctor will not brave the question of oral hygiene to a going-to-be mother.
 It would be advised to just do what you would normally do; brush, floss, and use mouthwash.
 But in case of vomiting due to morning sickness, you can use baking soda as a prevention for bacteria build up.
-Mix a teaspoon of it in water and use it as a mouthwash to avoid the chances of toothache during pregnancy.
+Mix a teaspoon of it in water and use it as a mouthwash to avoid the chances of a toothache during pregnancy.

 Also, baking soda is a proven method to get rid of mouth sores by applying a paste made with water on the sore (29, 30).

 Neem, or as more commonly known, Indian Lilac, is a tree very abundantly found in the Indian subcontinent.
 For centuries, it has been a part of the Indian folk medicine used for a varied array of treatments and remedies.
 But, probably the most common area of medicinal application of neem is oral hygiene.
-It can be used for toothache, bleeding, sores, and foul stench emanating from the mouth.
+It can be used for a toothache, bleeding, sores, and foul stench emanating from the mouth.
 Neem has several benefits.
 It is a natural antibacterial agent that is proven to prevent cavities or caries.
 Chewing neem sticks has been a traditional waking up ritual in India.
 The extract of neem sticks kills the bacteria that cause cavities.
-Also, the neem stick extract is proven to act against build-up of plaque in the mouth (31, 32).
+Also, the neem stick extract is proven to act against the build-up of plaque in the mouth (31, 32).

-Essential Oils For Toothache
+Essential Oils For a Toothache

 Essential oils are the aromatic compounds obtained from various trees.
 If you have ever noticed the sharp smell of any organic product, you already know the aromatic power of an essential oil.
 These oils are generally made from the bark, leaves, flowers, fruits, seed, or roots of a plant.
 Some very common examples of essential oils are oils of rose, clove, cinnamon, peppermint, etc. These are all strong-smelling plant products.
 This is because of the presence of essential oil, of some form, in these.